Runcorn: Services

 Runcorn has two shopping centres.
 The original shopping area was in the older part of the town on High Street, Regent Street and Church Street.
 This centre continues to exist, but with the coming of the new town, has declined.
 In the centre of the new town, Runcorn Shopping City is an enclosed shopping mall with two attached bus stations.
-Adjacent to it is Trident Retail Park, containing shopping outlets and a cinema and nearby is a large Asda superstore that opened in 1989.
+Adjacent to it is Trident Retail Park, containing shopping outlets and formerly contained a cinema and nearby is a large Asda superstore that opened in 1989.